eixcosxsinxi/Quantum-Chess/app/src/main/java/app/View/README.md

 ### The View
-All files that go in the 'View' directory must be prefixed with package 'app.View;' This is where we put all code related to the View, or in other words, to the display.
+All files that go in the 'view' directory must be prefixed with package 'app.view;' This is where we put all code related to the View, or in other words, to the display.
-This is separated into it's own directory to enforce Model-View Separation which will allow for future updates to be easy to implement.
+This is separated into its own directory to enforce Model-View Separation which will allow for future updates to be easy to implement.